 Mahahual

 Do you want to make a trip to Yucatán in Mexico?
-In the following article you will find more highlights, attractions and travel tips for Yucatán in Mexico such as, Uxmal, Coba, the salt lakes, swimming with sea turtles and tips for staying at beautiful haciendas.
+In the following article you will find more travel tips for things to do in Yucatán in Mexico such as, Uxmal, Coba, the salt lakes, swimming with sea turtles and haciendas.

 World wonder Chichén Itzá

-The Temple of Kukulchan (El Castillo), at the Chichén Itzá archaeological site, is probably the most photographed building in Mexico.
+The Temple of Kukulchan, El Castillo, at the Chichén Itzá archaeological site, is probably the most photographed building in Mexico.
 It is a perfect pyramid, wich consists of 4 staircases with 91 steps each, equal to the number of days of the solstice.
 Chichén Itzá is an ancient city of the Mayans and is currently listed as one of the wonders of the world.
-It is therefore one of the most famous sights in Mexico.
+It is therefore one of the most famous things to do in Mexico.

 Tulum Mexico ruins